Faculty with Research Interests

 Center for Synchrotron Radiation Research and Instrumentation

-The department has state-of-the-art computer and laboratory equipment and conducts research in the areas of elementary particle physics, accelerator and plasma physics, condensed-matter physics, biological physics, x- ray optics, x-ray imaging, and quantum theory.
-The department constructs and operates facilities for x-ray scattering, spectroscopy, and imaging at the Advanced Photon Source at Argonne National Laboratory.
-Additional research facilities include on-campus x-ray diffraction facilities, thin-film growth facilities, a high-field nuclear magnetic resonance facility, Fourier transform infrared spectrometers, and atomic force microscopes.
-Laboratories for experimental research in biophysics, low-temperature, solid-state physics, and particle physics are active.
+The Department of Physics has state-of-the-art computer and laboratory equipment, and conducts research in the areas of elementary particle physics, accelerator physics, condensed matter physics, biological physics, computational physics, and synchrotron radiation research including x-ray optics and x-ray imaging.
+Department faculty and staff have constructed and operate user facilities for x-ray scattering, XAFS spectroscopy, and imaging at the Advanced Photon Source at Argonne National Laboratory.
+Additional research facilities include on-campus x-ray diffraction facilities; thin-film growth facilities; STM, AFM, and scanning electron microscope; a high-field nuclear magnetic resonance; Raman; UV-Vis; and Fourier transform infrared spectrometers.
+Laboratories for experimental research in biophysics, low-temperature, condensed matter physics, and particle and accelerator physics are active.
 Collaborative programs are carried on with Fermi National Accelerator Laboratory, Argonne National Laboratory, and the Advanced Photon Source.
-The department hosts the Center for Accelerator and Particle Physics (CAPP), the Center for the Molecular Study of Soft and Condensed Matter, and the Center for Synchrotron Radiation Research and Instrumentation (CSRRI).
+The department hosts or co-hosts the Center for Accelerator and Particle Physics (CAPP), the Center for the Molecular Study of Soft and Condensed Matter, and the Center for Synchrotron Radiation Research and Instrumentation (CSRRI).

 Departmental Graduate Examinations